 If your entry qualification for Spanish is a Scottish Higher, you will automatically be admitted to 1B.
 Students with a 'crash' Higher OR a Higher awarded more than 1 year ago will be registered on Spanish 1B, but may take a Proficiency Test to gauge their ability.
 Depending on the results, course registration would be changed to Spanish 1A.
 Students with a 'C' pass at Higher (SQA) or A-level may be considered for entry to 1A at the discretion of the Course Organiser.

-Other students whose qualifications in Spanish are more than 3 years old may also take the Proficiency Test to determine whether Spanish 1A or 1B would be more appropriate.
+Other students whose qualifications in Spanish are more than 3 years old may also take the Proficiency Test in week one to determine whether Spanish 1A or 1B would be more appropriate.

 Please note that changing from 1B to 1A is not allowed in any other circumstances, and is not possible after week 2 of semester 1.

 |Academic year 2018/19, Not available to visiting students (SS1)